-Variaous investigations had determined that this missle launcher had originated from the 53rd Air Defense Brigade based in Kursk Russia, that a Russian military transport unit had transported BUK Missile launchers in June/July 2014 to Donetsk, Rostov Oblast, Russia on the Ukrainian border and then subsequently transported into Ukraine.
+Various investigations had determined that this missle launcher had originated from the Russian 53rd Anti-Aircraft Missile Brigade based in Kursk Russia, that a Russian military transport unit had transported BUK Missile launchers in June/July 2014 to Donetsk, Rostov Oblast, Russia on the Ukrainian border and then subsequently transported into Ukraine.
 The complexity of the BUK Surface-to-Air Missile launch system means it could not be operated by so-called volunteers/separatists as it requires intense levels of training over an extended period of time to become proficient in it's use, thus strongly suggesting it was a Russian Military Crew that had manned this launcher and carried out the shooting down of MH-17.
 Also of note, a BUK Missile Launcher is only one vehicle of four types in a fully functional airdefence unit -- First is the C2 Snow drift Target Acquisition Radar unit with a range of 85 km and has since been identified operating on Russian soil at the time of MH-17, 10 km from the identified lanunch point.
 The second vehicle is a command and control vehicle which integrates the radar and the individual missle units.
 The third vehicle of which there may be one or multiple vehicles is the launcher -- this is the vehicle that was photographed in Russian occupied Ukraine.
 The fourth vehicle is a seperate loader vehicle designed to reload a BUK launch vehicle.
 The command and control vehicle & radar vehicle have since been identified residing on Russian Federation soil 10 km in range of the launch vehicle that launched the lethal missile that took out MH-17.
 This strongly suggests a Russian Military command and control structure and the radar unit should have been able to identify a transponder thus signifying they were targeting a civilian airliner.
 This then begs a question to be asked, through incompetense the Russian command and control structure missed the aspect that the airliner had a civilian airliner transponder or was this a deliberate provocation on the part of the Russian Military?

 Ukraine turned over the lead investigation of the crash of MH-17 to Dutch Civil Aviation Investigation Unit (Dutch Safety Board) with the participation of other involved countries, aka the Netherlands, Ukraine, Australia, Malaysia, Russia, the United Kingdom, the United States, Germany, France, Italy and Indonesia.
 The Joint Investigative Team included investigators from the Netherlands, Belgium, Ukraine, Australia and Malaysia.
 The Final crash investigation report was released Tuesday October 13th 2015 that came to the conclusion that a Russian manufactured BUK Missile was used to bring down MH-17.
 The Criminal Investigation is presently being handled by the Public Prosecution Service of the Dutch Ministry of Justice.
 There is a move to create an International Tribunal to prosecute those responsible under the auspices of the United Nations.
 Unfortunately the Russian Government used their Veto in the UN Security Council on July 29th 2015.
 Since the Russian veto, the five member states of the JIT decided to work together to handle the prosecution of to be named war criminals that brought down MH-17.